numerique-gouv/ami-notifications-api/CONTRIBUTING-BEHAVIOR.md

     - Search for `Cucumber (Gherkin) Full Support`.
     - Click **Install**.

-## 2. Feature Files Location
+### 2. Feature Files Location

 - All Gherkin feature files are located in the `public/mobile-app/tests/features` directory.

-## 3. Step Autocompletion
+### 3. Step Autocompletion

 - The plugin provides autocompletion for steps if they are registered in your step definition files.
 - When writing scenarios, start typing a step and suggestions will appear if the step exists.

+## As a developer

+No IDE is recommended over another, instructions are provided below to help you integrate everything into your preferred IDE.
+Feel free to complete this section with tips, feedback, or instructions specific to other development environments you use.

-## 4. Using PyCharm
+### PyCharm

-Developers can also use [PyCharm](https://www.jetbrains.com/pycharm/) with the following plugins:
+The following plugins have been tested

 - **Cucumber.js** (for JavaScript step definitions)
 - **Gherkin** (for syntax highlighting and autocompletion)

-To install plugins in PyCharm:

-1. Go to `File > Settings > Plugins`.
-2. Search for `Cucumber.js` and `Gherkin`.
-3. Click **Install**.
+Don't forget to tag the language in the first line of the feature file if a language other than English is used.

 ## 5. Launching Acceptance Tests

 Currently, there is no automated test execution integrated into the CI/CD pipeline.
 However, you can manually run acceptance tests using PyCharm with the Cucumber.js and Gherkin plugins installed.
 Simply open your feature files in PyCharm and use the provided tools to execute and debug your scenarios.

-## 6. Tips

-Don't forget to tag the language in the first line of the feature file if a language other than English is used.